-Liverpool‘s hugely impressive run at Anfield has now stretched over three years, since former striker Christian Benteke came back to haunt his ex-teammates with a brace for Crystal Palace in a 2-1 victory in April 2017.
+Liverpool‘s hugely impressive run at Anfield stretched more than three-and-a-half years, the defeat to Burnley their first since former striker Christian Benteke came back to haunt his ex-teammates with a brace for Crystal Palace in a 2-1 victory in April 2017.

-Since then Jurgen Klopp’s side has gone from strength to strength, transforming into one of Europe’s leading teams and being crowned as Premier League winners last season, a year after lifting the Champions League.
+Jurgen Klopp’s side bounced back from that defeat and have largely gone from strength to strength, transforming into one of Europe’s leading teams and being crowned as Premier League winners last season, a year after lifting the Champions League.

 Chelsea – 86 games (February 2004 – October 2008)

-Liverpool’s record may be mightily impressive, but they still have a long, long way to go to match the Premier League record, Chelsea‘s astonishing 86-game unbeaten home run between March 2004 and October 2008.
+Liverpool’s record may be mightily impressive, but they still fell someway short of matching the Premier League record, Chelsea‘s astonishing 86-game unbeaten home run between March 2004 and October 2008.

 Their record-breaking run came under the guidance of three different managers and delivered back-to-back titles, beginning in the final weeks of Claudio Ranieri’s reign, overseeing Jose Mourinho’s trophy-laden first spell at Stamford Bridge, before ending under the stewardship of Luiz Felipe Scolari over four years later.